-Theorem.
-Suppose that $u$ is continuous on $[-\pi, \pi]$ , th at $u(-\pi) = u(\pi)$ a and that $u' \in E$ .
-Then the F Fourier series of $u$ converges uniformly to $u$ on $[-\pi,\pi].$
+''' Theorem.
+Suppose that u is continuous on [-\pi, \pi], that u(-\pi) = u(\pi) and that u' \in E. Then the Fourier series of u converges uniformly to u on [-\pi, \pi]. '''

-Before proving this theorem, let's make a comment on the condition that $u' \in E$ .
+Before proving this theorem, let's make a comment on the condition that $u' \in E$.
 How should this be interpreted?
 In this course, this expression does not mean that u is differentiable everywhere.
-It only means that u' exists except for possibly a finite number of exception points in each finite interval.
+It only means that u' exists except for possibly a finite number of exception points in each finite interval (and that u' is piecewise continuous).
 Between these exception points, u' is continuous and one-sided limits of u' exists at the exception points (these are just the requirements of the space E).
 This is why we need the additional assumption that u is continuous (which is not necessarily true if we only know that $u' \in E$ with this interpretation).
-Note that $u' \in E$ and u being continuous is sufficient for handling typical integrals involving u'.
-Huh?
-Suppose that c is the only exception point of u' in [a, b].
-Then, for example, since u is continuous so that $u(c^+) = u(c^-)$ .
-So the answer is the same as what we would get if u' existed everywhere.
-We're now ready for the proof of the theorem!
+Is all of this relevant or could we get away with just assuming that u' exists everywhere?
+The answers is no. Consider for example $u(x) = |x|, -\pi \leq x \leq \pi$ (periodically extended).